-6.8 Guest Lectures by Industry Experts Category A IEEMA, in consultation with NSDC, should tie-up with some colleges in each region and prepare schedule of lectures by these experts by rotation throughout the year.
+Recommended Interventions Long-Term Benefit to Industry Long-Term Benefit to Government / Country 6.8 Guest Lectures by Qualified Industry Experts Category A IEEMA, in consultation with NSDC, may tie-up with some colleges in each region and prepare schedule of lectures by these experts by rotation throughout the year.
 At least two or three lectures per year can be arranged in one college in a year.
 Lecture fee can be paid by NSDC / colleges.
 These experts will update the students with developments in different products (Refer para 6.8.1, 6.8.2).
 This will improve interaction of the industry with institutes and will benefit both.
 Quality will improve.
-6.9 Shop Floor Training Category B One semester must be kept exclusively by the institutes for the shop floor training in an industry.
-College training and placement cells will interact with IEEMA and its members and arrange for this training.
-At the end, there should be a system of joint evaluation by industry and institution which must have weightage in the final scoring of the student (Refer para 6.g.1).
+6.9 Shop Floor Training Category B One semester should be kept exclusively by the institutes for the shop floor training in an industry.
+College training and placement cells should interact with IEEMA and its members and arrange for this training.
+At the end of the semester, there may be a system of joint evaluation by industry and institution which should have weightage in the final scoring of the student (Refer para 6.9.1).
 The industry will in the process get some very good future managers out of these trainees.
-6.10 Faculty Interaction with Industry • • Category B It should be made mandatory for the teachers to spend 3 to 6 months in the industry at least once in every three / four years.
+6.10 Faculty Interaction with Industry Category B It may be made mandatory for the teachers to spend 3 to 6 months in the industry / institutes of higher learning, etc., at least once in every three / four years.
 Some formal arrangement could be evolved by which industry could also be benefitted by their stay in the industry (Refer para 6.10.1).
 This will be very useful for the industries which give importance to R&D in their industry.
 Faculty members from the relevant discipline can bring in a lot of knowledge.
 Will update knowledge of teachers continuously and will benefit all.
 6.11 Encourage Innovation by Students Category A In ELECRAMA, a Students' Pavilion has been created where students from colleges can display free of cost their inventions / models.
 Some of these models could have potential for commercial exploitation (Refer para 6.11.1, 6.11.3).
-IEEMA should encourage students to present papers and attend technical workshops, seminars and give them free entry (Refer para 6.11.2) Industries can pick up some models which could be of great commercial value for the future.
+Industries can pick up some models which could be of great commercial value for the future.
 Will encourage students to innovate and usher in a culture of innovation.
+IEEMA may encourage students to present papers and attend technical workshops, seminars and give them free entry (Refer para 6.11.2).